oclworkshop/ocl2019/Hugo/content/cfp.md

 textual modeling tools.

 ## Venue
-This workshop will be organized as a part of MODELS 2018 Conference in Copenhagen, Denmark.
+This workshop will be organized as a part of MODELS 2019 Conference in Munich, Germany.
 Similar to its predecessors, the workshop addresses both people from academia and industry.
 The aim is to provide a forum for addressing integration of OCL and other textual modeling languages, as well as tools for textual modeling, and for disseminating good practice and discussing the new